Skip to Content

 Pairing Notifications

-This reduces the need for directors to make announcements and helps players who step away from the playing hall.
+When notifications are active, this reduces the need for directors to make announcements and helps players who step away from the playing hall.

 Who Needs SwissSys?